Sandipan99/pytorch/README.md

 Classifying names with 2 layer perceptron and character level RNN

 Added graph convolution network proposed by thomas kiff et. al. (implementation of train-test split incomplete)

+VAE - variational autoencoder that generates new words using charater-level RNNs